github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets.md

 Required status checks ensure that all required CI tests are passing before collaborators can make changes to a branch or tag targeted by your ruleset.
 Required status checks can be checks or statuses.
 For more information, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks)."

 You can use the commit status API to allow external services to mark commits with an appropriate status.
-For more information, see "[AUTOTITLE](/rest/commits/statuses)" in the REST API documentation.
+For more information, see "[AUTOTITLE](/rest/commits/statuses)."

 After enabling required status checks, all required status checks must pass before collaborators can merge changes into the branch or tag.